 Spectacular gains in maintenance efficiency and dollar savings have resulted from integrating modern PdM systems into existing facilities.
-Yet, the use of PdM to predict the useful life of brand newmachines promises to save organizations even more money.
-In recent years, DaimlerChrysler's Toledo North assembly plant avoided costly downtime by accurately predicting maintenance failures in newly purchased equipment.
+Yet, the use of PdM to predict the useful life of brand new machines promises to save organizations even more money.

+Just last year, DaimlerChrysler AG's Toledo North assembly plant avoided costly downtime by accurately predicting maintenance failures in newly purchased equipment.

-"During the launch period of this new plant we requested evaluations via vibration analysis and infrared analysis as one of our buy-off criteria before we signed off on the equipment and took ownership," recalls Terry Kulczak, the maintenance advisor for the Toledo plant.
-"We had already settled on the Azima DLI system for this task because we had good success with it at our Durango plant in Newark, Delaware."
+"During the launch period of this new plant we requested evaluations via vibration analysis and IR analysis as one of our buy-off criteria before we signed off on the equipment and took ownership," said Terry Kulczak, the maintenance advisor for the plant.
+"We had already settled on the [Azima DLI] system for this task because we had good success with it at our Durango plant in Newark, Del."

-Kulczak explains that his team used their PdM system to evaluate more than 600 pieces of new equipment such as regenerative thermal oxidizer motors, water pumps, cooling fans and gearboxes.
+Kulczak explained that his team used their PdM system to evaluate more than 600 pieces of new equipment such as regenerative thermal oxidizer motors, water pumps, cooling fans and gearboxes.

-"Using the software, we found that there were some machines out there that weren't up to spec," says Kulczak.
+"Using the [Azima DLI] software, we found that there were some machines out there that weren't up to spec,'" said Kulczak.
 "Some had bad bearings, alignment problems and improperly sized shims, which led to excessive vibration.
 These had to be changed out, and it was all done under warranty."